wp-plugins/robo-gallery/readme.txt

 In gallery settings you can find general settings section where you can turn on/off thumbnails border.
 Also you can customize there style of the border, namely width, color and style of the thumbnail borders

-= Do you have some limit for images size in gallery? =

-No, we don't have any limits for image size in our gallery.

-= Do you have some limits for images amount in gallery? =

-No, we don't have any limits for amount of the images in gallery

-= How to define custom link for some gallery images? =

-Every gallery image have additional fields where you can define custom link, title, description.
-All this options you can find in gallery images manager, inside general gallery settings

 = How to make shadow for the gallery thumbnails? =

 Shadows of the thumbnails you can customize in gallery settings.
 With gallery settings you can change size , color and position of the gallery thumbnails shadow